-Though job roles can vary, computer scientists are likely to take on responsibilities, such as researching and improving computer systems and software performance, working on emerging technologies like artificial intelligence and robotics, and tackling math and computational problems and projects.
+Computer scientists are likely to take on responsibilities such as researching and improving computer systems and software performance.
+They can also work on emerging technologies like artificial intelligence and robotics.
+Other tasks they might handle include math and computational problems.
 The core skills that will be needed will also be more or less the same for any job.
 These include strong math, computer, and technology knowledge and skills, a systematic approach to working and solving problems, and the ability to classify and organize large amounts of information.
 They also need to have the qualities of a good researcher.

 When you check the latest list of 50 highest-paying college majors in 2020, computer science ranks in 7th place.
 So with the potential high salary and abundance of jobs in this field, it’s worthwhile to learn more about what you can expect if you pursue this degree.